 - Most importantly, you don't need to create it!
 A response requisition will be automatically created in your (supplying) store as a result of a request requisition from an mSupply mobile (see here for details) or an internal order from another store (e.g. on another mSupply 'desktop' site).
-In both of these cases, the customer is another store in your mSupply system and most of the data will have been entered already by them. - It doesn't attempt to calculate usage or suggest an amount to supply this data is expected to have come from the customer. - It is possible to generate multiple customer invoices from a single response requisition e.g. if not all of the requested stock is available at the time the requisition is entered, this allows for an initial customer invoice to be sent to partially fulfil the request and another to be sent at a later date when more stock becomes available. - It provides a more accurate way to track demand vs supply.
+In both of these cases, the customer is another store in your mSupply system and most of the data will have been entered already by them.
+You can create one manually if you need to though, as we'll describe below. - It doesn't attempt to calculate usage or suggest an amount to supply this data is expected to have come from the customer. - It is possible to generate multiple customer invoices from a single response requisition e.g. if not all of the requested stock is available at the time the requisition is entered, this allows for an initial customer invoice to be sent to partially fulfil the request and another to be sent at a later date when more stock becomes available. - It provides a more accurate way to track demand vs supply.